Few-shot Image Generation via Masked Discrimination: Supplemental Ablations

 \textbf{Ablations of mask size} In our work, we propose to apply random masks to features extracted by the target discriminator, encouraging adapted GANs to generate more diverse images.
 As shown in Fig. \ref{maskablation}, we use different sizes of masks on 10-shot FFHQ $\rightarrow$ Amedeo's paintings for ablation analysis.
-It can be seen that with larger masks, the adapted GANs tend to preserve more information learned from the source domain and produce images more different from the training samples.
-For example, faces occupy the maximum ratio of the whole image in results generated from the adapted GAN using $7/8$ masked features, while most of the training samples only occupy a small part.
+With larger masks, the adapted GANs tend to preserve more information learned from the source domain and produce images more different from the training samples.
+For example, faces occupy the maximum ratio of the whole image in results generated from the adapted GAN using $7/8$ masked features.
+In contrast, most of the training samples only occupy a small part.
 With too small masks, it is hard for adapted GANs to naturally transfer characteristics of source images, such as facial expressions, hairstyles, and sunglasses, to target domains and preserve diversity.
 We recommend mask ratios ranging from $1/2$ to $3/4$ for adaptation setups in our paper.
-Weight coefficient of CDC loss ($\lambda$) is set as 2500 in ablations of mask size.
+The weight coefficient of cross-domain consistency loss ($\lambda$) is set as 2500 in the ablations of mask size.